 Students are registered automatically for instruction/supervision and assessment in the course, in accordance with the study progress requirements set out in the individual programme plan.

-Achievement review meetings with the student and programme leader/instructors assess the student’s goals and progress in the course are followed up.
+Achievement review meetings with the student and programme coordinator/instructors assess the student’s goals and progress in the course are followed up.
 For more information, please see the section under Organisation in the general part of the programme description.

 Final report of fulfilled requirements